swapnilagrawal01/GUI-based-Banking-System/README.md

 # GUI-based-Banking-System
-This is Python based banking System using tkinter GUI__ It allows to perform the following tasks:__
+This is Python based banking System using tkinter GUI</br>
+It allows to perform the following tasks:</br>